tyea/serpent/README.md

 ## About

-Serpent is a simple Snake clone written in JavaScript.
+Serpent is a Snake clone written in JavaScript.

 ## Author